OlivierRaineteauSBRI/scRNASeq/README.md

 ## To get started

-Download ``Script.gz`` and follow the script to retrieve our bioinformatic figures.
+Download ``Scripts.gz`` and follow the script to retrieve our bioinformatic figures.
 For new beginners, make sure you download and run the script ``Install_packages.Rmd`` before starting.
-To download all of the rds objects used, please follow the ``linux_command`` present on each directory.
+To download all of the rds objects used, please follow the ``linux_command`` file in each directory.

 ## Authors